 Exceptions provide a way to react to exceptional circumstances (like runtime errors) in programs by transferring control to special functions called handlers.
 To catch exceptions, a portion of code is placed under exception inspection.
 This is done by enclosing the code in a try-block.
 When an exceptional circumstance arises within that block, an exception is thrown that transfers the control to the exception handler.
 If no exception is thrown, the code continues normally and all handlers are ignored.

-Types of Exceptions
+Types of exception

 System exceptions are thrown by the runtime system and represent errors that are out of the control of the program, such as memory allocation failures, null reference exceptions, and divide-by-zero errors.
 Application exceptions are thrown by applications and represent errors that can be anticipated and recovered from, such as invalid user input or file not found errors.
 Security exceptions are thrown when a security violation is detected, such as an attempt to access a protected resource without the necessary permissions.

-Exception Handling
+Exception handling

 The try block contains the code that may potentially throw an exception.
 The catch block contains the code that is executed when an exception is thrown in the try block.
 The finally block contains code that is always executed, regardless of whether an exception was thrown or not.
 This can be useful for cleaning up resources or performing other cleanup operations.

-Implications in Cybersecurity
+Implications in cybersecurity

 Conclusion